vladimir-aubrecht/StatementParser/README.md

 ``dotnet StatementParserCLI.dll -x <path to file with output xslt file> <path to the file or folder containing statements>``

-# Future plans
-- Add support for sale transactions in FIFO way for all brokers.
-- Add support for auto-download of statements.

 # Guarantees
 Use on your own risk.
 Official guidance is, verify all generated numbers manually.
 Currently there are no known bugs.